XIMDEX/xcms/INSTALLATION.md

 ![](https://raw.githubusercontent.com/XIMDEX/resources/master/img/XCMS-install/031.png)

+### 7. Run Automatically the Transforming and Publishing System

 Remember that XCMS is an omnichannel headless CMS that transform and publish your documents in remote locations.
-To do it, add the following crontab job to your server.:
+To do it, add the following crontab job to your root user:
 ```
 * * * * * php /var/www/html/myximdex/bootstrap.php src/Sync/scripts/scheduler/scheduler.php
 ```
+--
 Thank you for installing **Ximdex CMS**.
 Please, contact us at **help@ximdex.org** if you need further assistance.
+--